jeromeguillaume/konnect-keycloak-portal-dcr/README.md

 ### Keycloak configuration
-1) Create an `Initial Access Token` for managing from Konnect the Application creation and **store the Initial AT**
+1) Create an `Initial Access Token` for managing (from Konnect Dev Portal) the Application creation and **store the Initial AT**
 ![Alt text](/images/1-keycloak-Client-Registration-Initial-AT.png?raw=true "Client Registration Initial Access Token")

-2) Create a `client`, called for instance `kong-sa`, for managing from Konnect the application  deletion and the refresh token action.
+2) Create a `client`, called it for instance `kong-sa`, for managing (from Konnect Dev Portal) the application  deletion and the refresh token action.
 The properties are:
   - Client Protocol = `openid-connect`
   - Access Type = `confidential`